History of the Institute of Corrosion

-When the Institute went into its 50th year, the Late David Deacon wrote several articles about the historical roots of the Institute from the earliest roots in 1958 right through to 2009.
+When the Institute celebrated its 50th year, the late David Deacon wrote several articles about the historical roots of the Institute from its foundation in 1959 right through to 2009

-Below is the history of the Institute and the development over the 50 years.
+The history of the Institute and development over 50 years

 The arrangements with Dr Tiratsoo, the publishers of the journal, Corrosion, Prevention and Control, which had the insert Corrosion Engineer, were discontinued following a meeting of the Council of BACE in July 1962.
 BACE then produced their own journal in the autumn of 1962.
 This change followed the establishment of a number of sub-committees and Branches and clearly the message was spreading rapidly across the country.